 Saybrook University is a non-profit University, and its campus is private property.
 The University has one campus and offers most of its classes online.
 No classes are held at our Pasadena campus.
-Access to Saybrook's Pasadena campus and facilities during normal business hours are permitted only with Saybrook's consent which may be withdrawn at any time for any reason.
+The building is locked, and faculty and staff may gain access using their Saybrook ID badge between 8:00am and 5:00pm Monday through Thursday.
+Access to Saybrook's Pasadena campus and facilities during normal business hours is permitted only with Saybrook's consent, which may be withdrawn at any time for any reason.
 Saybrook gives implied permission to persons with genuine and legitimate purposes to enter and remain on its premises during normal business hours.
 That permission is, however, conditional upon the person behaving in a manner consistent with any policies or procedures the University may have in place.
 Where those policies or procedures are not observed, Saybrook is within its rights to withdraw permission and request the person to leave its premises.